-Ski Club

-An External Club provides a bus to and from Snow Trails once a week during ski season.
+Ski Club An External Club provides a bus to and from Snow Trails once a week during ski season.
+Student Council One representative from each Student Center.

-Student Council

-One representative from each Student Center.
 Support school activities, run fundraisers, host a dance, hold food drives, and other school related activities.
 Representatives are chosen at the beginning of the year.
 Meetings are held during the student's Advisory class.

-School Dances & Teen Nights

-Approximately five times a year from 6:30 to 8:30 pm.
+School Dances & Teen Nights Approximately five times a year from 6:30 to 8:30 pm.
 Only BWMS students may attend.

-DC Trip/Ohio Trips
+Outdoor Trips/DC Trip/Ohio Trips 6th grade students participate in Outdoor Trips annually.
+BWMS staff chaperone these trips.
 8th grade, end of the year 4 day trips.
 Prodigy travel runs the DC trip.
 BWMS staff chaperone both DC and Ohio trips.
 A parent meeting occurs in early October.
-The cost for DC is around \$750.

-Athletics

-Philosophy

-The Board of Education recognizes the value to the students of the District and to the community of a program of interscholastic athletics for students as an integral part of the total school experience.
+The cost for DC is around \$850.
+Athletics Philosophy The Board of Education recognizes the value to the students of the District and to the community of a program of interscholastic athletics for students as an integral part of the total school experience.
 The program should foster the growth of school loyalty within the student body as a whole and stimulate community interest in athletics.
 Game activities and practice sessions should provide many opportunities to teach the values of competition and good sportsmanship.
 The program of interscholastic athletics should provide students the opportunity to exercise and test their athletic abilities in a context greater and more varied than that which can be offered by a school or the School District alone.
 It should also offer an opportunity for career and educational development.